Theminemat/Corvusbot/README.md

 🎯 **Automated Welcome System**
 - Greets new members with personalized welcome messages
 - Generates custom welcome cards with member avatars
-- Displays current member count for community growth tracking
+- Displays current member count
 - Sends helpful DMs to new members with rules and introduction channel links

-👮 **Simple Moderation Tools**
-- Provides essential moderation capabilities for server administrators
-- Supports quick content management and user moderation
-- Permission-based access control for security

 🤖 **Other features**
 - AI powered greeting detection ads a wave reaction to greetings.
+- Simple to use moderation commands

 ## 🌐 Community Links